xiaoshihou514/ndpc/spec.md

 - [x] lformula parser
 - [x] rule parser: []
 - [x] support for forall-\>E
-- sensible errors from parsers
+- [x] sensible errors from parsers
-- use lexer to get rid of some extra parsers
+- [x] use lexer to get rid of some extra parsers
 - [x] parser for whole document
 - implement checker
 - implement compiler
+- zig like cool progress report